ssokurenko/jekyll-lin-theme/README.md

   - `google-analytics.html` &mdash; Inserts Google Analytics module (active only in production environment).
   - `head.html` &mdash; Code-block that defines the `<head></head>` in *default* layout.
   - `header.html` &mdash; Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.
-  - `social.html` &mdash; Renders social-media icons based on the `minima:social_links` data in the config file.
+  - `social.html` &mdash; Renders social-media icons based on the `lin:social_links` data in the config file.

 ### Assets